miroswan/vbinfo/README.md

 ## Development
 * Fork project
 * Create topic branch in your fork for a given patch/feature
-* vagrant up && vagrant halt # this will give you data to work with
+* vagrant init && vagrant up # this will give you data to work with
 * Install RVM (if not installed)
 * Create gemset for the patch/feature
 * Activate rvm/gemset
 * Install bundler (gem install --version 1.7.15 bundler) # It has to be before version 1.8 which is a vagrant dependency
-* bundler install
+* bundle install
+* rake
-* bundler exec vagrant vbinfo
+* bundle exec vagrant vbinfo

 If this works, you'll see json output for each configured VM in the Vagrantfile.
 When you're done with your patch/feature, submit a pull request, comparing your topic branch to the vbinfo develop branch.
+Simply run rake to run the integration tests.

 ## To Do
-* Execute on Windows and Linux to make sure it works
-* Possibly write some tests
+* Try on windows